-NOTICE OF ANNUAL GENERAL MEETING OF SHAREHOLDERS
+NOTICE OF ANNUAL GENERAL AND SPECIAL MEETING OF SHAREHOLDERS

-NOTICE IS HEREBY GIVEN that the annual general meeting of the shareholders of Reunion Gold Corporation (the "Company") will be held at its administrative office located at 1111 St. Charles Street West, East Tower, Suite 1155, Longueuil, Québec, on Thursday, June 10, 2021, at 11:00 a.m. (local time), for the following purposes:
+NOTICE IS HEREBY GIVEN that the annual general and special meeting of the shareholders of Reunion Gold Corporation (the "Company") will be held at its administrative office located at 1111 St-Charles Street West, East Tower, Suite 1155, Longueuil, Québec, on Thursday, June 9, 2022, at 11:00 a.m. (local time), for the following purposes:

-- 1. to receive the audited consolidated financial statements of the Company for the financial year ended December 31, 2020, together with the auditors' report thereon; - 2. to elect seven directors of the Company for the ensuing year; - 3. to re-appoint Raymond Chabot Grant Thornton LLP, as auditors of the Company for the ensuing year, with their remuneration to be fixed by the directors; - 4. to consider, and if thought fit, pass with or without amendment, an ordinary resolution to re-approve the Company's 10% rolling stock option plan, as described in the management information circular of the Company dated April 20, 2021 (the "Circular") accompanying this Notice of Meeting; and - 5. to transact such other business as may properly come before the meeting or any adjournment or adjournments thereof.
+- 1. to receive the audited consolidated financial statements of the Company for the financial year ended December 31, 2021, together with the auditors' report thereon; - 2. to elect seven directors of the Company for the ensuing year; - 3. to re-appoint Raymond Chabot Grant Thornton LLP, as auditors of the Company for the ensuing year, with their remuneration to be fixed by the directors; - 4. to consider, and if thought fit, pass with or without amendment, an ordinary resolution to approve the Company's amended and restated stock option plan, as described in the accompanying management information circular of the Company (the "Circular"); - 5. to consider, and if thought fit, pass with or without amendment, an ordinary resolution to approve the Company's amended and restricted performance and restricted stock unit plan, as described in the Circular; and - 6. to transact such other business as may properly come before the meeting or any adjournment or adjournments thereof.